 - Cloud Credential Council (CCC) – The CCC has been around for some time now and in the Service Management program becomes popular among the ITSM practitioners.

-When asked whether or not our partners expect clients to invest more in training in 2016, the majority (63%) believes they will.
+When asked whether or not our partners expect clients to invest more in training in 2016, the majority (63%) believe they will.

 Poll #3: Do You Expect Your Clients to Invest More in Training in 2016?